-It just sat there becoming a canvas for vandals with a can of spray paint.
-When they painted a holiday scene with Santa dropping his pants, mooning all passers-by, Bubba Sorensen had a better idea.
+It just sat there becoming a canvas for vandals.
+When they spray-painted a holiday scene with Santa dropping his pants, mooning all passers-by, Bubba Sorensen had a better idea.

 Honoring Veterans in Iowa